creationix/stack/README.markdown

 Besides providing this nice linear syntax for defining http handler layers Stack does a few things under the hood.

- - Wraps each layer in a `try..catch` to catch any exceptions that happen at the top level of that layer.
+ - Wraps each layer in a `try..catch` to catch any exceptions that happen in the main execution stack layer's handler function.
  - Provides a fallthrough error handler function that returns 404 for routes that fall through all the layers and 500 responses for exceptions.
    (In the future, I want to be able to override this function.)
  - Forwards and exceptions passed to any next layer directly to the error handler.
 This means layers don't have to worry about errors from previous layers.